 8. Tendon or muscle problems (such as frequent sprains/strains, muscle injuries, delayed healing)

 10. Menstrual problems (such as too little or too much blood flow, blood clotting, cramps)

 Many people have done this flush successfully.
-Some do it 2 or 3 times a year just to keep the bile moving.
+Some do it 2 or 3 times a year to keep the bile moving.
 I had a note from a lady who said she had gallbladder problems 25 years ago and did the flush at that time and is only experiencing trouble again now.
-If you have tried this flush and would like to send your comments I am sure other people would appreciate hearing them.
-I am providing the information because I have been asked for it.
-The products I am selling on this site combined with the recommended diet of "real food" can be very effective and less dramatic.
-Personally I have done both coffee enemas and flushes and have had no trouble with either.
-I did lots of preparation with the products in the gallbladder starter and stone kits first.
+So, clearly it can be extremely effective for many.
+Personally, I prefer a gentler approach.
+The products on GallbladderSupplements.com combined with the recommended diet of “real food” can be very effective and less dramatic.
+However, I have done both coffee enemas and flushes and have had no trouble with either, but I did lots of preparation with the products in the Gallbladder Starter Kit first.